meenmachine1/ghidra-manuals/README.md

 # Missing Manuals

+Currently there are missing manuals for:
+ - M16C
+  - M16C_60
+  - M16C_80

+For some reason they are hard to find.
+If anyone has these please let me know.

+Please feel free to open a pull request to add more backup URLs to this project.

+## Notes

 This project was originally created against ghidra 10.1.2 which had the 6805 processor folder which apparently no longer exists.
 If you get a warning about missing the 6805 folder, that's why.

-Currently there are no missing manuals.

-Please feel free to open a pull request to add more backup URLs to this project.